ulich/docker-httpavail/README.md

 # docker-httpavail

 HTTP availability checker as a docker image.
+Performs a HTTP GET request against the given URL and retries until either the expected HTTP status code (default: 200) is returned or the timeout (default: 120s) is reached.

+The exit code is 0 on success or 1 on timeout.

 ## Example